OxanaSidorova/2.1_S2/README.md

-## In this file you can read about the main difference of two commands
+## change from local

-This two commands synchronize changes in repositories.
+In this file you can read about the main difference of two commands This two commands synchronize changes in repositories.
 ### **Git pull**
 - pulls down from a remote and instantly merges